Jagadeeshrayudu/ROS2-Self-Driving-Mobile-Robot/README.md

-# Self-Driving Robot with ROS 2: Odometry & Control
+# Self-Driving Robot with ROS 2

 This project demonstrates how to build and simulate a self-driving robot using **ROS 2**, focusing on **odometry**, **sensor fusion**, and **control systems**.
 It is intended for robotics enthusiasts and developers who want to gain hands-on experience with robot localization and motion.